trilinos/Trilinos/cmake/std/atdm/README.md

 $ make NP=20
 ```

-You may run the above commands from an interactive bsub session as well:
+You may run the above commands from an interactive bsub session as well using:

 ```bash
 $ bsub -J <YOUR_JOB_NAME> -W 4:00 -Is bash
 ```